-By engaging in BASICS or CASICS, participants will be able to:
+By engaging in BASICS, participants will be able to:

-- Reflect and discuss their drinking or smoking behavior with a facilitator.
+- Reflect and discuss their drinking behavior with a facilitator.

-- Formulate goals to help reduce drinking or smoking habit in 1-2 months after initial sanctioned meeting.
+- Formulate goals to help reduce drinking habits in 1-2 months after the initial sanctioned meeting.

 BASICS (Brief Alcohol Screening and Intervention for College Students) is a nationally recognized and evidence-based program to reduce harmful alcohol use.
 The program addresses problem drinking, excessive drinking, and binge drinking by utilizing motivational interviewing techniques and enhancing motivation to change.
-The BASICS program is open to all students, but is primarly used as a educational sanction in the conduct process.
+The BASICS program is open to all students but is primarily used as an educational sanction in the conduct process.

 If you are sanctioned or interested in this program, the following steps will occur:

-- Please contact Reuben Parrish (713-743-5487), Assistant Director of UH Wellness, to notify that you need to take BASICS.
+- Please contact Brittani Clarkson (713-743-5589), Assistant Director of UH Wellness, to notify that you need to take BASICS.